 Tunnelling at Forrestfield, the site that hosts the infrastructure vital to tunnel boring machine (TBM) operations, began in August (TBM Grace) and October (TBM Sandy) 2017.
 The site is operating 24 hours a day to support tunnelling activities, including processing excavated soil and treating water for re-use in the tunnelling process.

-In a bid to unite the divided construction site at Forrestfield (dive structure, stowage area construction and station works to the west – TBM operations to the east), a section of Dundas Road has been realigned and is now open.
+In a bid to unite the divided construction site at Forrestfield (dive structure, stowage area construction and station works to the west – TBM operations to the east), a section of Dundas Road has been realigned earlier this year.
 The road changes allow backfilling of the station retaining wall to continue.
-View a map of the changes to Dundas Road.